AUTHOR VISITS

 If you would like me to sign books when I visit, I highly recommend purchasing copies at your local independent bookstore.
 Many bookstores (like Liberty Bay Books, Brick & Mortar Books, and Island Books) will create an online order page that you can send out to parents ahead of the visit.

-If I’m not going to be in person to sign books (like for virtual school visits), you can order signed copies from my local bookstore Liberty Bay Books.
+If you would like books for a virtual visit, you can order signed copies from my local bookstore Liberty Bay Books.

 WHAT I’LL NEED